IQ404/Archived-Notes/CG.md

 This is a way to represent visibility（可见性）/occlusion（遮挡）.

+📜 Painter's Algorithm (Inspired by how oil painters paint)

+Paint from back to front, <ins>overwrite</ins> in the framebuffer.

+- Requires sorting in depth, thus has complexity of $O(n\log{n})$. (❓ understand complexity)
+- Can have unresolvable depth order!!!

+📜

 <ins>NOTE</ins>: Z-buffer canNOT represent transparent objects!

 - Let the Z values in Z-buffer be the absolute distance from the camera to a point (and thus the Z values in Z-buffer are all positive where larger means further away from the camera).

-📜 Painter's Algorithm

-(Inspired by how painters paint) Paint from back to front, <ins>overwrite</ins> in the framebuffer.

 📜